Bonaire: Languages

 As Bonaire is part of the Netherlands, Dutch is the official language, and the sole language for all administration and legal matters.
-However, as at 2017 it is the main language of only 15% of the population — around two thirds, or the majority of Bonaire's population, use the creole language of Papiamentu as their main language.
+However, as of 2017 it is the main language of only 15% of the population — around two thirds, or the majority of Bonaire's population, use the creole language of Papiamentu as their main language.

 In January 2024 the insular council of Bonaire passed a motion to declare Papiamento a regional language of Bonaire under the European Charter for Regional and Minority Languages and the Minister of Foreign Affairs of the Kingdom of the Netherlands said that this decision would be implemented.

 In the 2001 census, Dutch was the main language of only 8.8% of the population, in 2024 this tripled and is now around 25%.
 The most widely spoken language was Papiamentu, the primary language of 60% of the populace and is recognized by the government.
 Spanish was the main language of 11.8% of the people, English the primary language of 2.8%, and other languages accounted for 1.8%.
-Bonaire is a polyglot society, with most of Bonaire's population able to converse in at least two of the languages of Papiamentu, Dutch, English and Spanish.
+Bonaire is a polyglot society, with most of Bonaire's population able to converse in Papiamentu, Dutch, English and Spanish.